 Oklahoma City is near and dear to my heart, mainly because I’ve called this underrated US city ‘home’ since 2012.
 While many visitors to the United States skip Oklahoma all together, the state actually has a lot to offer.
 With it’s unique character, cowboy and Indian American culture, and some of the friendliest people you’ll ever meet, the state is definitely worth exploring.
 The state capital, Oklahoma City, is a fast growing metropolitan area.
 With beautiful street art, awesome restaurants and craft breweries, and a lot of things to do, Oklahoma City will undoubtedly surprise you.

 First time visitors to Oklahoma City will want to check out the Bricktown tourist district.
 There you will find bars, restaurants, and plenty of entertainment options lining a lovely canal that winds through the red brick buildings which give the district its name.
 Another must-visit attraction for any visitor is the Oklahoma City National Memorial and Museum, dedicated to those killed and impacted by the 1995 terrorist bombing in OKC.
 It is an extremely moving memorial, and one of the most powerful museums I’ve ever visited.

-From beautiful urban parks to adventure activities on the river, nature lovers will also find Oklahoma City appealing.
+From beautiful urban parks to adventure activities on the river, there are a lot of fun things to do in Oklahoma City with kids, as well.
 Up for an adventure?
 Head to OKC Riversport where you can white water raft, kayak, and zipline in the shadows of downtown’s high rise buildings.
 This under-the-radar US destination won’t stay that way for long.
 As the city continues to grow rapidly, word of OKC’s greatness will most certainly get out.

 Have you been to any of these underrated cities in the US?
 What other awesome American cities deserve more tourism?
 Leave your thoughts in the comments below.